The Queen's funeral in pictures

 - Published

-The doors to Westminster Abbey have opened as guests arrive for the Queen's state funeral this morning.
+Guests have been arriving at Westminster Abbey for Queen Elizabeth II's state funeral.

-The monarch's coffin will be taken in procession from the Palace of Westminster to Westminster Abbey, where 2,000 guests will attend the service.
+The monarch's coffin will be taken in procession from the Palace of Westminster to Westminster Abbey, where about 2,000 people will attend the funeral service.

-Politicians, royals and celebrities are among those attending the service.
+Politicians, royals and celebrities are among those in attendance.

-Arlene Foster, former first minister of Northern Ireland, Sir Chris Whitty, the UK government's chief medical adviser during the pandemic, and minister Jacob Rees-Mogg were among those seen arriving at the abbey.
+Ministers Nadhim Zahawi and Jacob Rees-Mogg and opposition leader Sir Keir Starmer were among those pictured arriving.

+The Queen Consort's son Tom Parker Bowles and the Princess of Wales' parents were seen entering the abbey.

+Bishop of Dover Rose Hudson-Wilkin was among the religious figures in attendance.

-Police officers have been patrolling outside Westminster Abbey and down The Mall ahead of the funeral, which is set to begin at 11.00 BST.
+Police officers have been patrolling outside the abbey and down The Mall ahead of the funeral, which is set to begin at 11.00 BST.

 People have been gathering on streets in London to watch the funeral procession.